-BSE is a disease for which the WOAH has established official recognition of sanitary risk status in countries in their entirety or in defined zones and compartments, through a transparent, science-based and impartial procedure.
+Classical BSE is a disease for which the WOAH has established official recognition of sanitary risk status in countries in their entirety or in defined zones, through a transparent, science-based and impartial procedure.

-- Negligible risk with regard to the BSE agent for at least 7 years;
+- Negligible risk of the classical BSE agent being recycled within the bovine population for at least the preceding 8 years;

 View the list of WOAH Members with a BSE risk status in the Official Diseases Status section of this page

-In accordance with the WOAH procedure for official recognition of disease status, this page provides access to the List of The World Organisation for Animal Health (WOAH, founded as OIE) Members officially recognised as having a negligible or controlled bovine spongiform encephalopathy (BSE) risk status by the WOAH through the adoption of a resolution by the World Assembly of Delegates (Assembly) of the WOAH at the General Session in May every year.
+In accordance with the WOAH procedure for official recognition of disease status, this page provides access to the List of The World Organisation for Animal Health (WOAH) Members officially recognised as having a negligible or controlled bovine spongiform encephalopathy (BSE) risk status by WOAH through the adoption of a resolution by the World Assembly of Delegates (Assembly) of WOAH at the General Session in May every year.

-As the official BSE status of a country or zone is determined on the basis of an overall assessment of risk, the occurrence of a new BSE case implies a re-assessment of the official risk status only in the event of a change in the epidemiological situation indicating failure of the BSE risk mitigating measures in place.
+As the official BSE status of a country or zone is determined on the basis of an overall assessment of risk, the occurrence of a new indigenous case of classical BSE case implies a re-assessment of the official risk status.

-Members with a disease free status officially recognised by the WOAH must submit an annual reconfirmation form by the end of November every year.
+Members with an animal health status officially recognised by WOAH must submit an annual reconfirmation form by the end of November every year.